 Alcoholism is a rampant problem globally.
 According to the National Institute of Health data, 14.4 million adults in America struggle with this condition.
 WHO reports that 3.3 million people die due to alcohol abuse globally every year.
 Going by these statistics, the odds that one would end up dating an alcoholic are substantial.

-So, how do you identify if you’re dating an alcoholic?
-These 8 key indicators suggest so:
+So, how can you identify if you’re dating an alcoholic?
+These 8 key indicators suggest:

 1. All their plans involve drinking

 One of the first clear indicators that your partner has a drinking problem or is inching toward alcoholism is that all their plans and social activities involve drinking.
-Of course, anyone would like to down a few drinks at a birthday celebration, a concert or an evening out with friends.
+Let’s not confuse them with people who would like to down a few drinks at a birthday celebration, a concert or an evening out with friends.

 Even more so, if there is a hip flask tucked in their jacket or coat for easy access at all times.